 Visiting Tanzania in July

-This is the start of the peak season.
-The Migration is in the north of the Serengeti moving toward Kenya, and elephants start to gather in Tarangire.
-The land is getting drier and the spotting game is becoming easier.
-Temperatures are in the high 20°Cs to early 30°Cs and the humidity is low.
-This time of the year gives the best chance to observe herds of animals in their hundreds as they cross Tanzania’s rivers like the Grumeti River.
+This month is the start of the peak season.
+The Migration is in the north of the Serengeti, moving toward Kenya, and elephants start to gather in Tarangire.
+The land is getting drier, and the spotting game is becoming easier.
+Temperatures are in the high 20°C to early 30°C, and the humidity is low.
+This time of the year provides the best chance to observe herds of animals in their hundreds as they cross Tanzania’s rivers like the Grumeti River.

 Events & Festivals